Doctors and Police Station Interviews

 A police interview can be a daunting experience that takes place over a number of hours or days.
 In most instances the doctor will be invited by the police to attend the police station at an appointed time.
 On rare occasions a doctor might be arrested, particularly where the offence is particularly serious.

 Admissions should be made with great care, and should be discussed first with a defence lawyer.
 On occasions, it may be better for a doctor to go ‘no comment’, or write a statement, rather than answer questions.
 Legal Aid will be available at police stations but Doctors Defence Service would recommend that where possible a doctor attends the police station with a lawyer who understands medicine, the GMC, and professional matters.
-For more information about being a witness or suspect in a case, see our article: Criminal Law Representation for Doctors
+For more information about being a witness or suspect in a case, see our detailed article on Police Interviews with Doctors.
+Call us if you are to be interviewed to obtain advice bespoke to doctors.
+See also our article Criminal Law Representation for Doctors.

 In all cases, we would recommend that a doctor has a criminal law solicitor attend police interviews with them.
 Call Doctors Defence Service for more information on: 0800 10 88 739